Best Garmin watch 2025

 Reasons to avoid

 Garmin watches may never be known for their "smarts" or health insights compared to a Wear OS watch or a Fitbit with Google apps.
-But the Garmin Venu 3 earns its "best Garmin watch" title by bridging that gap, with a streamlined Garmin OS, new ECG and skin temp sensors, and the usual training smarts other brands can't offer.
+But the Garmin Venu 3 earns its "best Garmin watch" title by bridging that gap, with a streamlined Garmin OS, new ECG and skin temperature sensors, and the usual training smarts other brands can't offer.

 In my Garmin Venu 3 review, I praised its more accessible UI, the revamped Sleep Coach for better nightly insights, and the enhanced Body Battery graph that shows exactly when you used or regained energy with a workout, nap, or meditation.

 For gym goers, it has thousands of animated exercises with muscle maps showing the impact of each move.
 For runners, it uses multiple GNSSs to pinpoint your location during runs, then suggests how many hours or days to recover before your next run and what kind of "workout effect" it had on your fitness.
+But it's somewhat limited for key features like training load and daily suggested workouts.

 Attribute | Quick look | Score |

-Display | 2 AMOLED sizes, high-res, only GG3 | ★★★★☆ |
+Display | 2 AMOLED sizes, high-res, only GG3 and 1,000 nits | ★★★☆☆ |

 Design | Stylish steel bezel, three buttons (shortcuts but no Up/Down), 5ATM, fairly light; includes mic/speaker | ★★★★☆ |